makovalab-psu/nonBKinetics/README.md

 ###IWT###

+Marzia: is it enough details to be reproduced?

 Loading data in R in IWTomics format and creating subsamples for test: load_IPD_data.r

 Perform IWT test and plot results: IWT_IPD.r